-We held a brainstorming session, which lasted about 60 minutes in length.
-In this session, we came up with ideas that could potentially solve the issues for the user needs that we identified, and then delegated tasks among team members to come up with sketches for each the ideas we discussed.
+We held a brainstorming session, in which we came up with ideas that could potentially solve the issues for the user needs that we identified, and then delegated tasks among team members to come up with sketches for each the ideas we discussed.

-Our previous research efforts uncovered specific pain points, core areas for improvement, and required functionality.
-Using these findings, our team began to construct mental models of proposed solutions.
+Using findings from research, we began to construct mental models of proposed solutions.
 To truly determine if these solutions were feasible or even desirable, we had to get visual representations of these ideas in front of actual users.